microsoft/terminal/doc/specs/#1564 - Settings UI/cascading-settings.md

 The partial parity with JSON route will give the settings UI a different compatibility from the JSON file itself.
 This is not necessarily a bad thing.
 The settings UI is intended to be a simplistic way for people to successfully edit their settings.
 If too many options are added to give it fully parity with JSON, it could compromise the simplistic benefit the settings UI provides.

 ### Performance, Power, and Efficiency

+These changes will not impact performance, power, nor efficiency.

 ## Potential Issues